KiandaBPM/docs/content/docs/low-code/best-practices.md

 ## Component example

 The widget UI uses syntax called **handlebars** that can be used by multiple languages.
 Kianda uses **Ember.js** framework which uses the **handlebars templating library** to make changes to the user interface.
-For example in the code block below, the 'field-picker' component is called using Ember and the properties are also shown below, such as 'allowText=false' and 'required=true', where the field has to be filled out for the form to be submitted.

    ```handlebars
    {{#if (eq displayMode "settings")}}